ch33zer/blaise.bike/_posts/2021-7-10-day_14_cambridge_to_new_meadows.md

 [![]({{ site.baseurl }}/assets/1625963226606850-6.png)]({{ site.baseurl }}/assets/1625963226606850-6.png)

 I was soon arriving at the RV park.
 I pulled up and who should I see but the couple from the last week or so!
 They'd had a hellish day the day before on the bike path from Cambridge to Council and had a short rest day today.
 We complained about traffic on 95 for a bit then I got checked in.
 I paid for the site and hot springs.
 I got unpacked then took a dip in the springs.
 Somehow despite it being 100+ it was still really nice in the water.
 I soaked and relaxed and wrote this post next to the pool.
 I'm gonna make some dinner then get to bed early for an early morning to beat traffic.
 Night!

-Distance: 50ishConsumption:3 cliff barsBelvita crackersFig newtonsGatoradeVitamin C packetPulled pork sandwichBeansJalapeno poppersClub sandwichSomething for dinner
+Distance: 50ish

+Consumption:

+* 3 cliff bars
+* Belvita crackers
+* Fig newtons
+* Gatorade
+* Vitamin C packet
+* Pulled pork sandwich
+* Beans
+* Jalapeno poppers
+* Club sandwich
+* Something for dinner